puppetlabs/puppetlabs-firewall/README.markdown

 * `mask`: Sets the mask to use when `recent` is enabled.
 Requires the `mask` feature.

+* `mss`: Sets a given TCP MSS value or range to match.

 * `name`: The canonical name of the rule.
 This name is also used for ordering, so make sure you prefix the rule with a number.
 For example:

 ```puppet